CAMeL-Lab/arafix_ocr/README.md

 - end_page: which page should arafix run till (inclusive).
 Set it to "None" to run till the highest possible page.

 ### [Optional] Configuration

+You can view the video guide [here](https://drive.google.com/file/d/1w8k352Rs-ZoBe0_gJQyVzrijCP-JpTU9/view?usp=sharing) or follow the below instructions.

 Arafix runs with the default settings as described in the configs/default.txt file.
 If you wish to modify these settings, do the following:
 1) Create a copy of default.txt and modify the parameters within this file